stellar-deprecated/docs/guides/anchor/4-compliance-server.md

 - `fetch_info` is sent a federation address (like `tunde_adebayo*your_org.com`) and should return all the information necessary for another organization to perform compliance checks.
 It can be any data you deem reasonable and must be formatted as JSON.

     When you are sending a payment, it will be called to get information on the customer who is sending the payment in order to send it to the receiving organization.
-When receiving a payment, it will be called if the sending organization has requested information on the receiver to do its own compliance checks.
+When receiving a payment, it will be called if the sending organization has requested information on the receiver to do its own compliance checks (based on the [`needs_auth` configuration](#download-and-configure-compliance-server)).

     <code-example name="Implementing the fetch_info callback">